beyondmeh/dotfiles/README.md

     * `screenlock` - Blurs and locks the screen with *Barney Fife Protection&trade;* that will make evildoers think twice!
-    * `startup-sound` -  Sets the volume to 50% and plays a startup sound or altogether mutes it depending on if it is too late at night
+    * `startup-volume` -  Sets the volume to 50% and plays a startup sound or altogether mutes it depending on if it is too late at night

 * `optimize-images` Optimize images for the web by reduces image size and fixing